 - Every student is unique, but we can look at the results from NWEA’s norm study to get an idea for how much RIT growth a student might show over a year.

 - Generally speaking, students starting with a lower RIT score tend to show greater amounts of growth, and students starting with a higher RIT score tend to show less growth.
 (The most important thing?
 All students can grow!)

 - NWEA calculates projected growth for individual students based on their grade level and starting RIT score for each subject.
 These targets can be very useful for goal-setting with students.
 Projected growth is available on the Student Goal Setting Worksheets and on the Achievement Status and Growth Report.

-Material from DesCartes: A Continuum of Learning is provided by courtesy of Northwest Evaluation Association and may not be republished, rewritten, or redistributed.
+Material from the Learning Continuum is provided by courtesy of NWEA and may not be republished, rewritten, or redistributed.
+All rights reserved.
+Material from DesCartes: A Continuum of Learning is provided by courtesy of NWEA and may not be republished, rewritten, or redistributed.
 All rights reserved.